iAmHus/access-log-analyzer/Readme.md

 cd access-log-analyzer/deployment-scripts

+chmod 755 deploy.sh

 # Run the deployment script, with an argument specifying how many 'topN' values you would want to see
 # Specifying 3, as we do here, gets the top3 most frequent URLs and the top 3 most frequent visitors

+# ** PLEASE DON'T BE PUT OFF IF YOU SEE A FEW ERRORS ON THE SCREEN, THE FTP URL IS NOT TOO RELIABLE, SO THERE IS A BACKUP URL PASSED TO THE APP, SEE THE "NOTE" AT THE END OF THE README FILE ****

 sh deploy.sh -n 3

 # Wait for the process to complete and for the shell to return
-# **** PLEASE DON'T BE PUT OFF IF YOU SEE A FEW ERRORS ON THE SCREEN, THE FTP URL IS FINICKY, SO THERE IS A BACKUP URL PASSED TO THE APP, SEE THE "NOTE" AT THE END OF THE README FILE ****

 ```